|Share / Tweet / Pin Me!|

 The last one isn’t a rule, but I have heard it in more than one family, even after years of marriage and grandkids.

 There will be times when you’re not sure which pronoun to use, so what can you do?
-Generally speaking, you should try to let the other person speak first, to see what he or she is using with you.
-If that’s not possible, I prefer to start with vous, because the potential offense is less: if I should be using tu, all I risk is having the person think I’m a snob, and this is easily fixed.
+Generally speaking, you should try to let the other person speak first, to see what they’re using with you.
+If that’s not possible, I prefer to start with vous, because the potential offense is less: if I use vous when it should be tu, all I risk is having the person think I’m a snob, and this is easily fixed.
 On the other hand, if I use tu when it should be vous, I may very well insult the person, which is far worse.

 That said, what you should definitely not do is just use vous with everyone because you figure it’s easier or safer.
 It will make your friends uncomfortable if you keep using vous after they ask you to use tu, which they’ll do by saying something like On peut se tutoyer or Tu peux me tutoyer.
 If you want to know if it’s ok to use tu, you can just ask: On peut se tutoyer ?